Moulali1995/redis-message-queue/README.md

 Installing and opening the project

     Use Git & VS Code/Any other Editor for cloning and opening the project.
-    Use the cd command to find an appropriate place for your code.
+    Use the cd <folder-name> command to find an appropriate place for your code.
     Type git clone <repo url> into the terminal to pull down a copy of the code.
     Type cd <folder-name> to enter the project folder.
     Type npm install to install all of the project dependencies.